ArunRavindranK/portal-live/bankezy/bankezy/bankezy-features/wallet/wallet-issuance/customer-on-boarding/common-apis/otp-and-token/get-otp-api.md

 {% endswagger-description %}

 {% swagger-parameter in="header" name="X-API-TOKEN" required="true" %}
 The response got from the

 [Get Token A](../../../../../market-place/api-specification/get-token-api.md)

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="otpRef" required="true" %}
 reference value for the OTP
 {% endswagger-parameter %}

-{% swagger-parameter in="header" name="X-API-KEY" required="false" %}
+{% swagger-parameter in="header" name="X-API-KEY" %}
 MOB-APP-2001
 {% endswagger-parameter %}